Voting Developmental Disabilities

 VOTING DEADLINES

-Keep in mind that early in-person voting and mail-in voting can help make the process less stressful for some.
+Note: early in-person voting and mail-in voting can help make the process less stressful for some.

 • Early voting: Sat., Oct.
 26, 2024 – Sun., Nov.
 3, 2024 Early Voting is just like voting on Election Day.
 Early voters privately mark and scan their ballot.